ttgapers/cakeqos-merlin/README.md

 # CakeQOS-Merlin

 ## Pre-requisites
-1. Currently only supports RT-AC86U / RT-AX88U / RT-AX56U / RT-AX58U running [Melin firmware](https://github.com/RMerl/asuswrt-merlin.ng) (384.xx and above)
+1. Currently only supports RT-AC86U / RT-AX88U / RT-AX56U / RT-AX58U / RT-AX3000 running [Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng) (384.xx and above)
 2. Not recommended for connection up/down of 250Mbps or higher. **Note:** Users with higher up/down connections have reported lower peaks but better stability and user experience overall and continue to use Cake.
 3. Entware
 4. USB Storage